RomanAILabs-Auth/Gemma3-12B-Force-600B/README.md

 1. Ensure [Ollama](https://ollama.com) is running locally with `gemma3:12b`.
 2. Set your environment variable: `export OLLAMA_MODEL="gemma3:12b"`.
+3. Extract the zip
-3. Run the engine:
+4. Run the engine:
     ```bash
-    python3 omega_core_max.py
+    python3 romanai-ollama-v5.py
     ```
-4. Use `/debug` in the CLI to view real-time entropy and confidence forensics.
+5. Use `/debug` in the CLI to view real-time entropy and confidence forensics.

 ## ⚖️ License
 Distributed under the **MIT License**.
 See `LICENSE` for more information.